-This memorandum outlines a three-pronged approach to addressing the issue of cost increases for those projects funded using the Boston Region MPO's Regional Target funds.
-These policy interventions are based on work conducted by the TIP Project Cost Ad Hoc Committee over six meetings from June 3, 2021, to September 2, 2021.
-This committee is comprised of nine MPO board members and was established by the board in April 2021 in response to significant cost increases for projects previously selected for funding by the MPO in the TIP.
+This memorandum outlines a three-pronged approach to addressing the issue of cost increases for those projects funded using the Boston Region Metropolitan Planning Organization's (MPO) Regional Target funds.
+These categories of policy interventions are based on key takeaways from conversations had at the first three meetings of the TIP Project Cost Ad Hoc Committee on June 3, June 17, and July 8, 2021.
+These recommendations have been further revised based on committee feedback at its July 29 and August 19, 2021, meetings.